fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 The bad side of the solution is all the pointless web traffic.

-Another easy way to keep the cache in sync is to use the _useMutation_-hook's [refetchQueries](https://www.apollographql.com/docs/react/api/react/hooks/#params-2) parameter to define, that the query fetching all persons is done again whenever a new person is created.
+Another easy way to keep the cache in sync is to use the _useMutation_ hook's [refetchQueries](https://www.apollographql.com/docs/react/api/react/hooks/#params-2) parameter to define that the query fetching all persons is done again whenever a new person is created.

 ```js
 const ALL_PERSONS = gql`